Showing posts with label mooresville. Show all posts

 We toured the Post Office, the Stagecoach Inn, the Tavern, and the Brick Church.

-The Brick Church was open for the tour so we stepped inside where we enjoyed a cup of hot cider and a woman playing the piano.
+The Brick Church was open for the tour, so we stepped inside and enjoyed a cup of hot cider and a woman playing the piano.

-The Post Office was opened for the tour and the employees showed how the post office worked and the post office is still used by the community.
+The Post Office was opened for the tour, and the employees showed how it worked.
+The post office is still used by the community.

-The old tavern was opened with a fire burning in the fireplace, there was greenery on the mantel and a small library of books in the back room.
+The old tavern was opened with a fire in the fireplace, greenery on the mantel, and a small library of books in the back room.

 Stage Coach Stop

-The grandkids and I loaded into my car and I drove us home.
+The grandkids and I loaded into my car, and I drove home.

-I had spent a wonderful day with two of my grandchildren.
+I spent a wonderful day with two of my grandchildren.
 We learned some local history about the Belle Mont Mansion and the historic town of Mooresville.
-I took lots of pictures and I hope the grandkids remember the time we spent on both tours.
+I took many pictures and hope the grandkids remember our time on both tours.

-We saw several historic markers telling the history of Mooresville.
+We saw several historical markers telling the history of Mooresville.

 Mooresville Incorporated in 1818

-U. S. Gen. James A Garfield was stationed here 1862
+U. S. Gen. James A Garfield was stationed here in 1862

 White frame church is more than a century old